-For the summative ratings, these levels are cumulative across the rows of the rubric.
-The teacher who is rated Developing for an element may be a beginning teacher exemplifying the skills expected of a teacher who is new to the profession or an experienced teacher who is working in a new content area or grade level or who needs a new skill in order to meet the standard.
-A teacher who is rated Proficient for an element must exhibit the skills and knowledge described under the Developing header as well as those under Proficient.
-Likewise, a teacher who is rated Distinguished for an element exhibits all of the skills and knowledge described for that element across the row.

-The Not Demonstrated level should be used when the teacher performs below expectations during an observation and is not making adequate growth toward becoming proficient on the element.
-This rating is used on the Summary Rating Form when the principal has not been able to check any of the descriptors for the element being rated on at least one observation during the evaluation cycle.
-When a teacher indicates Not Demonstrated during an observation or is rated Not Demonstrated on the Summary Rating Form for an element, a comment must be made as to why.
+These levels are cumulative across the rows of the rubric.
+The Developing teacher may exemplify the skills expected of a teacher who is new to the profession or an experienced teacher who is working in a new content area or grade level, or who needs a new skill in order to meet the standard.
+A Proficient teacher must exhibit the skills and knowledge described under the Developing header as well as those under Proficient.
+Likewise, a Distinguished teacher exhibits all of the skills and knowledge described for that element across the row.
+The Not Demonstrated rating should be used when the teacher is performing below expectations and is not making adequate growth toward becoming proficient on the element.
+This rating is also used when the principal is not able to check any of the descriptors for the element being rated.
+If a teacher is rated as Not Demonstrated, then a comment must be made as to why.